Manly Warringah Sea Eagles: Kit sponsors and manufacturers

-Manly Warringah Sea Eagles Leagues Club
+Manly Leagues Club

-Manly Warringah Rugby League Club is one of the leading clubs on Sydney's northern beaches and boasts in excess of 16,000 members.
+Manly Warringah Rugby Leagues Club (known as Manly Leagues) is one of the leading clubs on Sydney's northern beaches.
+The Leagues Club has also acquired Dee Why Bowling Club to the Manly Leagues brand, which amalgamated in 2022.

-Manly Leagues has always enjoyed a close association with the Manly Warringah Sea Eagles and is very proud of the team.
+Manly Leagues has always enjoyed a close association with the Manly Warringah Sea Eagles.
 The club's charter includes the support of rugby league in the local area and the outstanding history of the Sea Eagles highlights the success of this support.